uldtot/wcioShop/README.md

 Follow Discussions for updates: https://github.com/websitecareio/wcioShop/discussions

 ## What is wcioShop
 An e-commerce solution focused on speed and reliability.
-Long story short, the first version of this system was built in 4 days nonstop coding (YES I did not sleep for days coding the first version in 2010).
+Long story short, the first version of this system was built in 4 days of nonstop coding (YES I did not sleep for days coding the first version in 2010).
 This system has been in use since 2010 but never made public, this GitHub project will fix that.
 I will be making a lot of changes to this before adding files to GitHub.
 If you see this message, the project is not ready for use.

+If you want to read the long version of why and how i  coded this in 4 days originally, then hed over to Discussions

 ## Requirements
 - PHP 8 (Developed on PHP 8.x, might work on older versions)
-- Apache 2.4+ web server (Should work on NGINX or LiteSpeed but without the .htaccess)
+- Apache 2.4+ web server
-- A valid and working SSL certificate
+- A valid and working SSL certificate.
+Any error due to missing SSL will not be fixed.
+With the availability of free SSL LeetsEncrypt, there are no reason not to have it.

 ## FAQ
 #### Is there a live demo